 So I asked, “Can I help you with anything?”
 What came next surprised both me and my children.
 She said, “It’s my parking spot.
 We only have six spots, so you need to move.”

 The woman pulled out of the spot she was in and moved her car closer to her church.
 My kids caught this and said, “So she just pulled in next to you to tell you to move your car.
 Jesus will not like that.”
 And my kids are correct.
 What if someone was planning on visiting this church or someone thinking about becoming a Christian?
-That person may never want to visit another church or becoming a Christian if Christians treat others this way.
+That person may never want to visit another church or become a Christian if Christians treat others this way.
 My daughter said, “I guess that’s why they only have 6 parking spots; no one wants to go to their church.
 I love our church.
 Everyone is nice and friendly.”

 People expect Christians to be perfect, but we are far from perfect.
 Sometimes it takes compassion and common sense.
 This woman didn’t have either.
 She taught my children a lesson.
 She taught them to always welcome others because they know what it feels to not be welcome.
-It might be a small thing but for someone searching for a church of someone searching for God, it’s a big thing.
+It might be a small thing, but for someone searching for a church or someone searching for God, it’s a big thing.